It’s called the “gig economy,” but independent contractor work has become so massive that it’s a major part of the US economy at large.

 Misclassification of workers is something the US Department of Labor takes seriously, levying penalties on companies found to call workers independent contractors when they should be employees.
 The DOL details specific guidelines for each category—for example, a business can’t decide “when and how” a gig worker’s work must be performed.

-In conclusion: The gig economy today and tomorrow
+The gig economy and the future of work